 - Marketing.
 We will not use or disclose your information for marketing purposes, other than face-to-face communications with you or promotional gifts of nominal value, without your written authorization.

 - Sale of Information.
 We will not sell your PHI without your written authorization, including notification of the payment we will receive.
 Where a disclosure is made under your written authorization, you have the right to revoke the authorization at any time.
 Revocation of an authorization must be in writing.
-The revocation is effective as of the date you provide it to AMC and does not affect any prior disclosures made under the authorization.
+The revocation is effective as of the date you provide it to Promeniq and does not affect any prior disclosures made under the authorization.

 - You have the right to request a restriction on how information about you is used and disclosed.